 Destination - lets all agree that where we think we are going is where we are supposed to be going.
 Check the heading and distance in the GPS against what was originally transmitted and also against what we are all familiar with - medics who work the ground before flying are a great resource regarding what is where.
 Restate the name of the destination, be it a city/town or a hospital in a city/town.

 Altitude - is the altitude we are at appropriate for the patient, terrain, weather, and winds aloft?
 And what about that highest-obstacle we checked before leaving?
-When a helicopter lost it's engine recently while cruising at 500 feet above the ground, it had about 10 seconds until touchdown.
+When a helicopter lost it's engine due to ice ingestion while cruising at 500 feet above the ground, it had about 10 seconds until touchdown.
+The recent tour helicopter ditching in NYC occurred in a similarly short period of time.
 Altitude equals time to think, talk, recover rotor rpm, and make it to a suitable landing spot.
-Why do we helicopter pilots persist in flying so low?

 Route - Once things settle down enroute, lets take another look at the map and make sure that the route of flight isn't going to penetrate any special-use airspace or airport traffic area we didn't think about.
 This is also a good time to talk about any nuke plants in the area.
 We may be questioned if we fly near one.

-Most of us already do some sort of level-off or cruise-check, making sure that all systems are go.
-Adding these other checks to the routine, using this mnemonic as part of your level-off or cruise check may prevent disappointment or disaster.
+Most of us already do some sort of level-off or cruise-check, Adding these other checks to the routine, using this mnemonic as part of your level-off or cruise check may prevent disappointment or disaster.

 We hope you enjoy safe flights.